Contrast-Security-OSS/docs/content/user/ui/servers/OutputtoSyslog.md

 Selecting the shield icon in the batch action menu above the grid reveals the **Protection Licensing and Output** menu, which also offers the Enable, Edit and Disable Output to Syslog actions.
 These actions are only functional when at least one of the selected servers is eligible, and the action is only applied to the eligible selection(s).

-When **Apply Protection License** is selected to one or more servers, the Upgrade License dialog includes a checkbox to **Enable Output to Syslog**.
+When **Apply Protection License** is selected for one or more servers, the Upgrade License dialog includes a checkbox to **Enable Output to Syslog**.
 * If checked, the workflow proceeds to the Output Configuration dialog.
 * If a default configuration is set up on the **Organization Settings** > **Servers** page, the values default to that.